Run-Time Monitoring of ERTMS/ETCS Control Flow by Process Mining: RBC/RBC Handover

 \subsection{Behavior Diagnosis}

 In this part, we aim to extract online actions from run-time traces and check them against the execution model obtained in the previous step.
-Run-time traces can be generated with the same procedure above.
-In particular, we generated 400 $N_{anom}$ traces and injected control-flow anomalies.
-As there are 4 components, we split the traces into four sets of 100 traces $N_{anom,ARBC}$, $N_{anom,HRBC}$, $N_{anom,EVC}$, and $N_{anom,RTM}$.
-For each trace of a given set $N_{anom,X}$, we scan the trace procedure-by-procedure.
-If the procedure is executed by $X$, we randomly inject either a wrongly-ordered, skipped or wrong procedure control-flow anomaly.
+We can simulate run-time traces with the same procedure above.
+In particular, we simulated $N_{anom}=400$ anomalous traces and injected control-flow anomalies.
+As there are 4 components, we split the $N_{anom}$ traces into four sets of 100 traces, which we refer to as $N_{anom,ARBC}$ traces, $N_{anom,HRBC}$ traces, $N_{anom,EVC}$ traces, and $N_{anom,RTM}$ traces.
+Each set of traces is injected with a different type of anomaly.
+The injection procedure is as follows.
+Let $X$ be one of the four components and let us consider its corresponding set of $N_{anom,X}$ traces.
+We scan the traces procedure-by-procedure and, if the procedure is executed by $X$, we randomly inject either a wrongly-ordered, skipped or wrong procedure control-flow anomaly.
 To account for the randomness of the simulation, we replicated the simulation ten times with different random seeds.

-After we obtained the four sets of traces, we proceeded with the extraction of online actions by splitting each trace into multiple traces according to a window length.
-The number of online actions during this phase depends on the window length.
-We set three different window lengths, 5, 10 and 15, to evaluate the change in the results of the subsequent steps.
-For example, if a given trace has 20 traces and the window length is 10, it is split into 2 subtraces, where each subtrace contains the online actions.
-Regardless of the window length, each subtrace is checked against the execution model to collect the conformance checking diagnoses to use in the subsequent steps.
+After we obtained the four sets of traces, we proceeded with the extraction of online actions by splitting each trace into multiple traces according to a window size.
+The number of online actions during this phase depends on the window size.
+We set three different window sizes, 5, 10 and 15, to evaluate the change in the results of the subsequent steps.
+For example, if a given trace has 20 traces and the window size is 10, it is split into 2 subtraces, where the first subtrace contains the first 10 online actions, whereas the second subtrace is the entire trace.
+Regardless of the window size, each subtrace is checked against the execution model to collect the conformance checking diagnoses to use in the subsequent steps.